 Issue What to do You suspect endangered animal species are being illegally sold or displayed.
-Please contact APHA Wildlife Licensing and Registration Service or the police. www.defra.gov.uk/ahvla-en/imports- exports/cites/cites-and-bird-registration/ You think non-native species, e.g. grey squirrels, are being kept without the necessary licence.
+Please contact APHA Wildlife Licensing and Registration Service or the police: defra.gov.uk/ahvla-en/imports-exports/cites/cites-and-bird-registration You think non-native species, e.g. grey squirrels, are being kept without the necessary licence.
 Contact Natural England or Natural Resources Wales.
 You are concerned about wild animals in a circus.
 It is illegal for wild animals to be in a travelling circus in England and Wales.
 If you are concerned report this to your local authority.
 You are concerned about a licensed animal establishment or activity, for example a dog boarding kennels, or the keeping of a dangerous wild animal.
 You should report this to the local authority the establishment or keeper is based in.
 Look on the council's website to find the right department to report this to.
-If you have any concerns about the welfare of animals in such establishments you can also report this to the RSPCA on: 0300 1234 999.
-Any concerns about the welfare of performing animals in a live event should be reported to the RSPCA's Performing Animal Hotline on: 0300 123 8787.
-Concerns about animals used in broadcast productions should be reported to the broadcaster and OFCOM. www.ofcom.org.uk/complain-to-ofcom You have found dead farm livestock.
-You should report your concerns to your local county or unitary council Animal Health team in the first instance.
-You can check the council's website for further information about who to report this to.
+Concerns about animals used in broadcast productions should be reported to the broadcaster and OFCOM. ofcom.org.uk/complain-to-ofcom You have found dead farm livestock.
+You should report your concerns to the Animal and Plant Health Agency (APHA) or your local county or unitary council Animal Health team.
 You have hit an animal, for example a dog, horse, farm animal, etc., while driving along a motorway or other public road and killed it.
 In the first instance you must report it to the police or the Highways Agency (in England) and Traffic Wales (in Wales).
 Your local authority will remove the animal or contact the relevant farm if it is livestock.
-It is good practice to scan the animal for a microchip (or look for ear tags if livestock) to see if the owner can be traced.
+It is good practice to scan the animal for a microchip if you have a microchip scanner (or look for ear tags if livestock) to see if the owner can be traced.